Battle of Rocoux: Battle

 Anchored on the left by the Liège suburbs, the Allied line ran through Rocoux to the River Jeker; the Dutch under Waldeck held the left, the British and Germans in the centre and the Austrians, who formed the largest part of the army, on the right.
 The Allied position was divided by several rivers and deep ravines, making the movement of troops across it almost impossible; in the ensuing battle, this meant the Austrians played little part in the heavy fighting which took place on the Allied left and centre.

 French cavalry made contact with the Austrian outposts around 18:00 on 10 October, then halted for the night, and camped outside Liège.
 Knowing they were substantially outnumbered, Charles of Lorraine ordered the baggage train across the Meuse to allow an orderly retreat, and Ligonier's troops fortified the villages of Rocoux, Varoux and Liers.
 Saxe decided to attack the Allied left and centre, leaving a small screening force to pin down the Austrians on the right.

 A night of heavy rain was followed by thick mist and so the French did not begin the battle until the weather cleared around 10:00 am, when their artillery opened fire on the British and Dutch positions.
 At the same time, two columns led by Clermont-Tonnerre and Lowendahl prepared a frontal attack.
 After the Liège authorities opened the town gates, a third column under de Contades moved through the town and outflanked Waldeck, who re-aligned his troops to face this threat.
 Completing these movements delayed the main French assault until 15:00 and the Dutch put up strong resistance, particularly around the village of Ance, which they finally lost after two hours of heavy fighting.
 Counter-attacks by the Dutch cavalry eventually allowed their infantry to pull back in good order.
+Waldeck took up a new position behind the road to Tongeren which he hoped to retain.
+The order in which his troops had been withdrawn gave him some cause for confidence.